GSA/Section508.gov/_posts/2017-05-18-blog-celebrate-global-accessibility-awareness-day-2017.md

 title: 'Celebrate Global Accessibility Awareness Day 2017'
 created: 1495115769
 tags: Events
-description: The Government-wide Section 508 Program at GSA is pleased to recognize [Global Accessibility Awareness Day (GAAD)][1] today, May 18th.
-For many of us in the accessibility community, we celebrate the mission of making technology accessible and usable by persons with disabilities in both our lives and work.
+description: The Government-wide Section 508 Program at GSA is pleased to recognize <a href="http://www.globalaccessibilityawarenessday.org/">Global Accessibility Awareness Day (GAAD)</a> today, May 18th.
 ---

 The Government-wide Section 508 Program at GSA is pleased to recognize [Global Accessibility Awareness Day (GAAD)][1] today, May 18th.
 For many of us in the accessibility community, we celebrate the mission of making technology accessible and usable by persons with disabilities in both our lives and work.